needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Workaround:** The recommended use case is to limit yourself to one Movie recording at a time.
 Ensure that you have only one active Movie Recorder in the Recorder window and no Movie Recorder Clips in Timeline, or vice-versa.
 If you need to keep concurrent recordings for some reason, you can still set up lower resolutions or try different encoders.

+#### Targeted Camera recording is not available with URP 2D Renderer
+ **Limitation:** Recorder cannot capture images from a Targeted Camera in URP 2D projects.
+A capture pass that Recorder requires is missing in the renderer.

+ **Workaround:** As an alternative, you can capture from the Game View or from a Render Texture Asset.

 #### ActiveCamera recording not available with SRPs

 **Limitation:** The use of a Scriptable Render Pipeline ([SRP](https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html)) in your project prevents you from setting ActiveCamera as the source of the recording in the [Movie Recorder](RecorderMovie.md#targeted-camera-source-properties) and the [Image Sequence Recorder](RecorderImage.md#targeted-camera-source-properties).
 This render pipeline limitation applies to all SRPs including Unity's High Definition Render Pipeline ([HDRP](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest)) and Universal Render Pipeline ([URP](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest)).
 For the same reason, the [AOV Recorder](RecorderAOV.md#source-camera), which requires HDRP, doesn't include the ActiveCamera option by design.